is a 2012 action film starring Jason Statham

-- The Penance: Luke lets himself get beaten to a pulp in cage fights to atone for his hundreds of murders and embezzlements as a corrupt cop
+- The Penance: Luke lets himself get beaten to a pulp in cage fights to atone for his numerous kills and shady dealings as an cop/wetworks expert.

 - Platonic Prostitution: Luke hires a streetwalker to pose as his wife so he will seem less out-of-place when entering a certain restaurant, then sends her away before the violence begins.

-- Reality Ensues: One of the only action movies that ever shows someone shoot a lock open and promptly injure themselves with a ricochet.
+- One of the only action movies that ever shows someone shoot a lock open and promptly injure themselves with a ricochet.